 6.6.2 Prophylactic use of veterinary drugs is prohibited.

-6.6.3 Operators must use natural methods and medicines, as the first choice, when treatment is necessary.
+6.6.3 Operators must use natural methods and medicines as the first choice when treatment is necessary.
 Use of chemical allopathic veterinary drugs and antibiotics is prohibited for invertebrates.

 6.6.4 Synthetic hormones and growth promoters are prohibited for use to artificially stimulate growth or reproduction.